BND Hamburger Icon

 Open row

-A flexible work policy is a low-cost way to make your compensation package stand out, and you shouldn’t underestimate the power of such policies.
-Work-life balance is a big draw for today’s workers, especially for millennials, who are the most likely to take a pay cut if it means more flexibility and freedom, according to a study by Fidelity.
+Work-life balance is a big draw for a majority of today’s workers — 58% of workers surveyed in a Workable survey said flexible work arrangements were a priority for them when looking for a job.
 Even if small business owners can’t always compete with the salaries of large corporations, they can make their offers more attractive by providing a good work-life balance, because most employees want workplace flexibility.

 Editor’s note: Looking for a time and attendance system for your business?
 Fill out the questionnaire below to have our vendor partners contact you about your needs.